Curricular Practical Training (CPT)

 • If you do not begin work at that job or if you end work before the end date, contact ISSO to update your record

-• If you are not going to do the CPT or found out that you did not like the internship, please tell us, and we will help you correct this on your I-20 and withdraw you from the class
+• If you are not going to do the CPT and not pursue the internship, please tell us, and we will help you correct this on your I-20 and withdraw you from the course

-8. If an extension is needed, submit a new application to ISSO at least 2 weeks before your current CPT ends
+9. If an CPT extension is needed, submit a new application to ISSO at least 1-2 weeks before your current CPT ends

 Maintaining Your Status While on CPT